From Karkheh to Rhein: Plot

 Saeed is an Iran–Iraq war victim of chemical weapons who heads to Germany for eye surgery and comes across his sister, Leila, who has been living in Cologne with her husband and son, Jonas, for many years.
 Saeed gets his sight back after the surgery and tries to cope with the new and strange atmosphere around him.
-Saeed is getting ready to return to Iran when further examinations show that he suffers from leukemia.
+Saeed is getting ready to return to Iran when further examinations show that he has leukemia.
 His disease has apparently resulted from chemical gases used by Iraq and sold by Germany in the 1980-1988 war.

 When Saeed's sister finds out about his disease, she tries to prevent any situation that will cause him stress, as the doctors advised.
 But Saeed becomes very ill when he watches the video of the funeral of Iran's revolutionary leader Ayatollah Khomeini, which was recorded by his brother-in-law.
 So, they take him to the hospital and he dies there while undergoing chemotherapy.
 This happens while Saeed's wife and his newly born baby are coming to Germany to meet him.
 The last scene of the film shows that the family of Saeed's sister is going back to Iran with his wife.